 SoftBank to acquire chip designer Ampere in $6.5 billion deal

-- SoftBank is acquiring Ampere Computing, a chip design startup, for $6.5 billion in cash, as stated in their announcement on Wednesday.
+- SoftBank is acquiring Ampere Computing for $6.5 billion in cash, as stated in a company announcement.

 67 Articles